Advantages of Delaware Trusts

 Tax-efficient wealth transfer:

 Unlike many states that limit the duration of a trust, Delaware does not place time limits on properly structured dynasty (or perpetual) trusts.
-Assets transferred into a dynasty trust — a type of generation-skipping trust — can benefit generations of clients’ descendants potentially without incurring gift, estate or generation-skipping transfer taxes.
+Assets transferred into a dynasty trust can benefit generations of clients’ descendants potentially without incurring gift, estate or generation-skipping transfer taxes.
+See discussion below titled Favorable Tax Treatment for Long-Term Trusts.

 Environmental, Social and Governance (ESG) investing:

-A Delaware statute recognizes the growing interest by beneficiaries in investing trust assets in holdings that promote ESG goals by allowing fiduciaries to take into account “the financial needs of the beneficiaries as well as the beneficiaries’ personal values, including the beneficiaries’ desire to engage in sustainable investing strategies that align with the beneficiaries’ social, environmental, governance or other values or beliefs of the beneficiaries.”
+A Delaware statute recognizes the growing interest by beneficiaries in investing trust assets in holdings that promote ESG goals.
+The statute allows fiduciaries to take into account “the financial needs of the beneficiaries as well as the beneficiaries’ personal values, including the beneficiaries’ desire to engage in sustainable investing strategies that align with the beneficiaries’ social, environmental, governance or other values or beliefs of the beneficiaries.”

 Electronic Execution of Documents:

-Under this new statute, trust agreements as well as most other documents related to a trust relationship can now be executed electronically in accordance with Delaware’s Uniform Electronic Transactions Act (UETA).
+Under this statute enacted in 2021, inter vivos trust agreements as well as most other documents related to an inter vivos trust agreement can be executed electronically in accordance with Delaware’s Uniform Electronic Transactions Act (UETA).
 The documents covered include just about any type of document that will be involved in any of the following: the execution of an inter vivos trust; the modiﬁcation of a trust through modiﬁcation agreement, merger or decanting; any release agreements; any resignation, removal, appointment, or acceptance of appointment of a trustee, advisor, designated representative, or protector; and more.

 A client’s ability to contribute assets to a trust that will continue for successive generations without the imposition of any transfer tax, and potentially no state income tax, is an extraordinary opportunity when compared to the alternative of passing assets outright, from generation to generation, subject to a federal transfer tax at each generation.
-Assuming a $12.06 million contribution to a trust, a 5% after-tax rate of return on the investment assets, a new generation every 25 years, and a federal estate tax of 40% applied at each generational transfer, a Delaware GST-exempt trust would have an approximate value of $468 million after only 75 years.
-The same sum of $12.06 million held outside of a trust (and subject to a gift tax or estate tax upon transmittal to each successive generation) would have an approximate value of $101 million.
+Assuming a $12.92 million contribution to a trust, a 5% after-tax rate of return on the investment assets, a new generation every 25 years, and a federal estate tax of 40% applied at each generational transfer, a Delaware GST-exempt trust would have a value of $501,718,302 million after only 75 years.
+The same sum of $12.92 million held outside of a trust (and subject to a gift tax or estate tax upon transmittal to each successive generation) would have a value of $108,371,153 million.

 Federal estate tax rate: 40%